jonnonz1/nz-statute-book/acts/public/2010/trans-tasman-proceedings-act-2010.md

   - **original jurisdiction** , in relation to a judgment, means the Commonwealth of Australia, or State or Territory of Australia, as the case may be, in which the original court or tribunal is established
   - **party** , in relation to a proceeding, means a plaintiff or defendant
   - **plaintiff** , in relation to a proceeding, means the person by whom or on whose behalf the proceeding is brought
-  - **procedural rules** , in relation to a court or tribunal, means rules, or any other laws (other than this Act or any regulations under it),—
+  - **procedural rules** , in relation to a court or tribunal, means rules, or any other laws (other than Parts 1 and 2 or any regulations made under those Parts),—
     (a) defining or governing the exercise of the court's or tribunal's jurisdiction; or (b) regulating the court's or tribunal's practice and procedure
   - **proceeding** , in a court or tribunal, includes—